-This section explains Maude's support for rewriting with external objects and an implementation of sockets as the first such external objects.
+We use the object-message system to allow interactions with external objects that represent external entities with state.
+This section explains Maude's support for rewriting with external objects and an implementation of sockets, standard streams, files, and meta-interpreters as the first such external objects.